Explore how language and culture intersect through humanities and social science by visiting Spain and Italy.

 This course is taught in English, has no prerequisites, is open to all majors and semester classifications, and counts toward B.A., interdomain, GH, GS, IL, US, and Other Cultures requirements.

-Students must be enrolled in SPAN 210N, IT 210N, or PORT 210N for 3 credits in the Spring 2025 semester to be eligible to participate in the .25-credit summer embedded course, LANG 297 in May 2025.
+Students must be enrolled in SPAN 210N, IT 210N, or PORT 210N for 3 credits in the spring 2026 semester to be eligible to participate in this program.

 If you are not taking a full-time credit load in the summer semester, the 0.25-credit summer course will be an additional cost of tuition at a flat rate of $200.